xdevplatform/gcloud-toolkit-recent-search/README.md

 # Developer Guide: Twitter API toolkit for Google Cloud

+## Why Twitter API toolkit for Google Cloud?

+- Process, analyze and visualize massive amounts of Tweets (up to 10M Tweets and the design is scalable to biliions of Tweets)
+- Automates the data pipeline process to ingest Tweets into Google Cloud
+- Decrease the time to value to find insights from Tweets

 ## I don’t have a lot of time: 15 mins is all you need

 If you can spare 15 mins, please proceed.
 You will learn the basics about Twitter API and possibly find ways to monetize Twitter data.
 As a side benefit, you will also learn about Google Cloud, Analytics, and the foundations of data science